-If you need to cope with Word documents quite often during work, merger of multiple Word documents into one might be required sometimes.
-You can copy and paste the content directly when the info quantity is not large.
-But what if it is not that case?
+If you need to cope with Word documents often during work, merger of multiple Word documents into one might be required sometimes.
+You can copy and paste the content directly when the info quantity is small.
+But what if it isn't that case?

-The Insert tab allows you to subtly merge documents.
+Select the Insert tab to subtly merge documents.

-Locate Object, press a small triangle next to it, and click Text from File from the dropdown menu.
+Select Object, press a small triangle next to it, and then select Text from File from the dropdown menu.

 After that, you can select files to be merged into the current document.
-To select more than one document, pressing and holding Ctrl.
+By pressing and holding Ctrl to select more than one document.

 Documents placed at the top will be merged in the first place.
 Therefore, please sort and number each target document in case that you want to keep a certain sequence for your documents.

-If it does not work all the same, you are suggested to dig the Forum to see if any solution can be best for you.
+If it doesn't work all the same, you can dig the Forum to see if any solution can be best for you.